Creality K1 review: Pros & cons from a Prusa owner

 The filament sensor can be fiddly to load and is in an akward place

-Also at the back is the filament reel and power button, which is more troublesome to reach than the holder atop the rail of my Prusa MK3S+.
+Also at the back of the K1 is the filament reel and power button, which is more troublesome to reach than the holder atop the rail of my Prusa MK3S+.
 With that said, I typically feed directly from a Sunlu S2 filament dryer.

-Points are also lost when printing at slower speeds for materials such as PETG and PETG-CF. Without further physical upgrades, you will see vertical fine artifacts (VFA for short) on straight surfaces below 120mm/s.
-My custom Lian Li 011 Dynamic Evo XL feet extensions, for example, show the issue.
+Points are also lost when printing at slower speeds for materials such as PETG and PETG-CF. Without upgrading the pulleys, you may see vertical fine artifacts (VFA for short) on straight surfaces below 120mm/s.
+My custom Lian Li 011 Dynamic Evo XL feet extensions, for example, exhibit the issue.
 Regardless of print orientation.

 Creality K1 review verdict